88250/pipe/README.md

 ### Authors

-The main authors of Pipe are [Daniel] (https://github.com/88250) and [Vanessa] (https://github.com/Vanessa219), and all contributors can be found [here](https://github.com/b3log/pipe/graphs/contributors).
+The main authors of Pipe are [Daniel](https://github.com/88250) and [Vanessa](https://github.com/Vanessa219), and all contributors can be found [here](https://github.com/b3log/pipe/graphs/contributors).

 We are very much looking forward to you joining this project.
 Whether it is using feedback or code patches, it is a full of love for Pipe :heart: